Read This First

 Prompt 1: Create a continuum between the objective statement of statistics or physical descriptions to egregious framings of the data that are highly distortive.

-The central claim is this: This table presents a progression from a purely factual statement of battlefield deaths to highly emotive and subjective descriptions, illustrating how language can shape perception and evoke different responses.
+In plain terms: This table presents a progression from a purely factual statement of battlefield deaths to highly emotive and subjective descriptions, illustrating how language can shape perception and evoke different responses.

 | Statement | Description | |